ballerina-platform/module-ballerinax-googleapis.calendar/README.md

 To utilize the Calendar connector, you must have access to the Calendar REST API through a [Google Cloud Platform (GCP)](https://console.cloud.google.com/) account and a project under it.
 If you do not have a GCP account, you can sign up for one [here](https://cloud.google.com/).

-### Step 1: Create a Google Cloud Platform Project
+### Step 1: Create a Google cloud platform project

 In order to use the Google Calendar connector, you need to first create the Calendar credentials for the connector to interact with Calendar.